Energy: public authority and local renewable production

 During his mandate, he promoted a municipal policy combining local security, urban development, and the implementation of mechanisms sometimes perceived as innovative and others as political communication techniques (illustrated by certain citizen engagements).
 The citizen movement #JeSuisUnDesDeux notably marked this period in connection with issues of soft mobility (cycling and cycling infrastructure) in the city.

 In June 2025, Philippe Saurel announced that he would be the local leader of the Utiles movement (Ultra-marins, Territoires, Indépendants, Libertés, Écologie et Solidarité), a trans-partisan political movement stemming from the LIOT parliamentary group.
-However, he has not yet formally announced an official candidacy for mayor for the 2026 municipal elections, specifying that he would make his decision in September 2025.
+He has since officially declared his candidacy for mayor of Montpellier for the 2026 municipal elections.

-In his statements, Saurel emphasized that he intended to form a new and disinterested team, locally rooted, before fully committing to the race.
+In his statements, Saurel emphasized that he intends to form a new and disinterested team, locally rooted.
 He focuses on a trans-partisan approach, open to all sensibilities except extremes, with the aim of gathering citizens around concrete projects for the city.

 In July 2025, Philippe Saurel sent a letter to the prefect to alert on the financial situation of Montpellier Méditerranée Métropole, judging the situation "calamitous" and criticizing the current management of debt and expenses, which, according to him, compromise the financial balance of the community.